Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 The city of Reykjavik is a lovely city in an amazingly gay-friendly country.
 The gay scene is more lively than you would imagine for a country that is situated so far away from everything.
 The Kiki bar is a fabulous place to, well, have a kiki.
 The cool and casual vibe of the bar is a great place to share gossip with new friends and enjoy a relaxing evening.
 Adjoining the bar is the gay-friendly Bravo, which has a more local crowd.

-Moving through the idyllic streets, with its fairytale-like houses and cheery faced nationals, it's difficult to believe such a quaint and demure little city would have a spot like The Icelandic Phallological Museum – a museum to men's most private part!
+Moving through the idyllic streets, with its fairytale-like houses and cheery-faced nationals, it's difficult to believe such a quaint and demure little city would have a spot like The Icelandic Phallological Museum – a museum to men's most private part!
 Inside lies the world's largest display of phallic objects.
 Don't get too cocky when walking around!
-It can be quite easy to break out in a fit of giggles, but you'll receive stern looks from fellow patrons – you could even be penalised…!
+It can be quite easy to break out in a fit of giggles, but you'll receive stern looks from fellow patrons – you could even be penalized…!

 Gay events in Reykjavik

 For a city that's so small (around 125,000 people), it sure makes its impact.
 With 1/3 of the population attending the Pride event every August, Reykjavik Pride has become one of the country's biggest events.
-It has some of Iceland's most famous stars popping up to perform, fierce drag artists and tons of organisations supporting the parade.
-Reykjavik Pride literally brings this small city to a standstill.
+It has some of Iceland's most famous stars popping up to perform, fierce drag artists, and tons of organisations supporting the parade.
+Reykjavik Pride brings this small city to a standstill.

 If that wasn't enough, Reykjavik also has a winter Pride event called Rainbow Reykjavik in February.
 The city flips the celebration of gay Pride on its head, swapping out tank tops and tight shorts for geometric baths and field trips to see erupting volcanoes!

-9. Paris in France
+8. Paris in France

-The gay scene of Paris
+The gay scene in Paris

 Paris has a thriving queer scene, especially in the La Marais area.
 There is the frankly named gay bar called COX, with charming clientele and fruity cocktails (excuse the pun!)
-Another gem we love is FreeDJ, which has fantastic drag/cabaret shows with epic lip sync battles and gender-bending performances.
+Another gem we love is FreeDJ, which has fantastic drag/cabaret shows with epic lip-sync battles and gender-bending performances.

 Gay events in Paris

-10. Amsterdam in The Netherlands
+9. Amsterdam in The Netherlands

-The gay scene of Amsterdam
+The gay scene in Amsterdam

 Gay events in Amsterdam